Configurable photonic simulator for quantum field dynamics

 Importantly, $\ket{0}$ belongs to the class of Gaussian states, which are characterized by their mean and covariance

 respectively, with the latter encoding all two-point correlation functions.
 The ground state of~\eqref{eq:PreQuenchHamiltonian} is Gaussian with $r_0=0$ and $\sigma_0 = (1/2)\mathds{1}_{2N}$.

 We time-evolve the state under the relativistic theory~\eqref{eq:Relativistic Real Hamiltonian Operator in Real Space}, which constitutes a quantum quench of both the mass and the couplings at $t=0$.
-We remark that the often-considered mass quench would instead require the input state to be the ground state of the Hamiltonian~\eqref{eq:Relativistic Real Hamiltonian Operator in Real Space} with a different mass -- thus describing no quasi-particles (with respect to the initial theory) instead.
+We remark that the often-considered mass quench would instead require the input state to be the ground state of the Hamiltonian~\eqref{eq:Relativistic Real Hamiltonian Operator in Real Space} with a different mass---thus describing no quasi-particles (with respect to the initial theory) instead.
 In the relativistic case, this would necessitate additional squeezers during state preparation, see e.g., Ref.~\cite{Marshall2015}.

-During time evolution, the state remains Gaussian, with $r(t) = S(t) r_0 = 0$ and $\sigma (t) = S(t) \sigma S(t)^{\intercal}$~\cite{Weedbrook2012}.
+During time evolution, the state remains Gaussian, with $r(t) = S(t) r_0 = 0$ and $\sigma (t) = S(t) \sigma S^{\intercal} (t)$~\cite{Weedbrook2012}.
 This greatly simplifies the study of quantum entanglement and correlations, as standard quantum information measures can be expressed in terms of the covariance matrix only.
-From an experimental point of view, the covariance matrix can be reconstructed through homodyne measurements~\cite{DAuria2009}, with the number of measurements being proportional to (sub-)system size.
-Multimode homodyne measurements, also relevant in the context of continuous-variable quantum computing and cluster state generation~\cite{Ferrini2013}, have been demonstrated on various experimental platforms~\cite{Armstrong2012,Harms2014, Cai2017,Jia2025,AghaeeRad2025}.
+From an experimental point of view, the covariance matrix can be reconstructed through homodyne measurements~\cite{DAuria2009}, with the number of measurement settings being proportional to (sub-)system size.
+Multimode homodyne measurements, also relevant to continuous-variable quantum computing and cluster state generation~\cite{Ferrini2013}, have been demonstrated on various experimental platforms~\cite{Armstrong2012,Harms2014,Cai2017,Jia2025,AghaeeRad2025}.